fabmob/standard-covoiturage/standard-covoiturage_specification.md

 MUST be operated by creating a new `Booking` object and udating the `status` of the former booking to "CANCELLED".

-A status update with the `POST /booking_events` MUST repeat the whole `Booking` object each time as redunduncy allows for a better resilience to communication failures (e.g. a status update event can be processed even if the booking creation event has been missed).
+A status update with the `POST /booking_events` endpoint MUST repeat the whole `Booking` object each time as redunduncy allows for a better resilience to communication failures (e.g. a status update event can be processed even if the booking creation event has been missed).